BruneBettler/LightRoom_DarkRoom/README.md

 ***
 ## Picamera2
-Pyhton interface to work with licamera
+Python interface to work with libcamera
+- read included PDF for detailed information